-- 6.1 The application was publicised by 13 letters of notification to neighbouring properties.
-A site notice was displayed and a press notice placed in the Croydon Guardian on 21/05/20. - 6.2 The number of representations received from in response to notification and publicity of the application are as follows.
-It should be noted that there are multiple / duplicate entries submitted by the same objectors and these have been counted individually: - 6.3 No of individual responses: 492; Objecting: 485; Supporting: 4 (and 3 neutral) - 6.4 4 supporting representations were received on the grounds that flats are more affordable than houses and will boost the housing stock for Croydon; parking will be hidden in the basement; the large plot sizes on the road are suited to flats. - 6.5 The following issues were raised in representations.
+- 7.1 The application was publicised by 13 letters of notification to neighbouring properties.
+A site notice was displayed and a press notice placed in the Croydon Guardian on 21/05/20. - 7.2 The re-consultation between 08/02/21 and 24/02/21 is ongoing at the time of writing this report so further representations will be addressed and submitted to the Committee in an addendum. - 7.3 The number of representations received from in response to the initial notification and publicity of the application are as follows.
+It should be noted that there are multiple / duplicate entries submitted by the same objectors and these have been counted individually: - 7.4 No of individual responses: 492; Objecting: 485; Supporting: 4 (and 3 neutral) - 7.5 4 supporting representations were received on the grounds that flats are more affordable than houses and will boost the housing stock for Croydon; parking will be hidden in the basement; the large plot sizes on the road are suited to flats. - 7.6 The following issues were raised in representations.
 Those that are material to the determination of the application, are addressed in substance in the Material Planning Considerations section of this report.